Controversial as it may sound – runners don’t lack mileage, they lack strength!

-Cross training is often overlooked by many runners as they strive to reach their running goals.
-It’s important to push your body in different ways and include other types of activities and workouts in your routine to build your muscular strength, stamina and endurance.
+Whilst this is fine to begin with, it’s important to push your body in different ways and include other types of activities in your routine to continue to build your muscular strength, stamina and endurance.

 Cross training is all about including a range of exercises and activities in your training plan in order to push your body and muscles in different ways and improve overall athletic performance.